dingsing2021/hvr-sdk-for-unity-xr-plugin/com.unity.xr.hvrsdk/Documentation~/com.unity.xr.hvrsdk.md

     * In planning, will supported in the near feature.

 ## Old SDK API compatibility
-The API of old sdk [HUAWEI VR SDK For Unity](https://developer.huawei.com/consumer/cn/doc/development/graphics-References/overview-0000001100594564) still be access to apps' C# script.
+The API of old sdk [HUAWEI VR SDK API For Unity](https://developer.huawei.com/consumer/cn/doc/development/graphics-References/overview-0000001100594564) still be access to apps' C# script.
 But all the rendering camera related API is not available.
 |Class|Compatibility|Description|
 |----|---|---|
 |`HvrApi`|Not fully supported| GetHvrSdkVersion/GetHelmetHandle/GetControllerHandle